jakedapper/sql-review-expansion/review.md

             url VARCHAR(200)
             user_id INTEGER REFERENCES users(id) (can also set DELETE CONTRAINTS see below) )

         -Queries to run with Associated Data
             SELECT * FROM data-base-name WHERE table1_id = 4
-                --like all photos from one user (WHERE user_id=4) -DELETE constraints
+                --like all photos from one user (WHERE user_id=4)

+        -DELETE constraints
             ON DELETE NO  ACTION (default)/ON DELETE RESTRICT
                 - throws error
             ON DELETE CASCADE
                 - delete the record in the one table (in one to many relationship) , deletes all associated reocrds  (user and photos)
             ON DELETE SET NULL
                 - set the foregin key to null when parent table/record is deleted ON  DELETE SET DEFAULT NULL
                 -  - set the foregin key to a default valye if one is provided when parent table/record is deleted

     //JOIN statements
+      -INNER JOINS
-         e.g. SELECT url, username FROM photos
+         e.g. SELECT url, username
+              FROM photos
               JOIN users ON users.id  = photos.user_id

+              SELECT contents, username
+              FROM comments
+              JOIN users ON users.id = comments.user_id;

+              --if there is no match, the row is not returned in our query -LEFT JOIN
+            SELECT url, username
+              FROM photos
+              LEFT JOIN users ON users.id  = photos.user_id
+                --if there is no match, the row is returned w null values respectively -- in example it's returning all records of photos -RIGHT JOIN
+            -- same as above, but opposite, any mismatched rows are not returned, but all records from 'right' table -FULL JOIN
+            -- joins all records from both tables and any non corresponding records get NULL values set respectively

+        -Can add WHERE statement at THE END of the query to filter out whatever